Do you have a Dog that needs High Energy Walks?

 Finchley Dog Walker has support from Tip Top Dog School www.tiptopdogschool.co.uk

-Here at Finchley Dog Walker, we operate a flat rate for PAYG services of £10 for the first 15 minutes of dog walking, £15 for 30 minutes, and £20 for 60 minutes.
+Here at Finchley Dog Walker, we operate a flat rate for PAYG for our dog walking services £10 for the first 15 minutes of dog walking, £15 for 30 minutes, and £25 for 60 minutes.